ForksApps/ForksApps/README.md

 - 👀 I'm interested in Python and Ansible at this time
 - 🌱 I’m currently learning Python and Ansible

--  I like: Oracle, PostgreSQL, MySQL, SQLite, Linux RHEL, AIX, Delphi, RAD Studio
+-  I like: Oracle, PostgreSQL, MySQL, SQLite, Linux RHEL, AIX, RAD Studio (Delphi)

 <!---
 ForksApps/ForksApps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.